-What’s more, some evidence suggests that gluten- and grain-free diets may benefit people with Hashimoto’s disease.
+What’s more, some evidence suggests that gluten- and grain-free diets may benefit people with Hashimoto’s thyroiditis.

-In a 6-month study in 34 women with Hashimoto’s disease, a gluten-free diet reduced thyroid antibody levels while improving thyroid function and vitamin D levels, compared with a control group (
+In a 6-month study in 34 women with Hashimoto’s thyroiditis, a gluten-free diet reduced thyroid antibody levels while improving thyroid function and vitamin D levels, compared with a control group (

 A grain-free diet is more restrictive than a gluten-free diet, as it bans all grains.
 Although this dietary change may also offer benefits, research supporting it is limited.

-In a 10-week study in 16 women with Hashimoto’s disease, the AIP Diet led to significant improvements in quality of life scores and significantly decreased levels of the inflammatory marker C-reactive protein (CRP) (
+In a 10-week study in 16 women with Hashimoto’s thyroiditis, the AIP diet led to significant improvements in quality of life scores and significantly decreased levels of the inflammatory marker C-reactive protein (CRP) (

 Although these results are promising, larger longer duration studies are needed.

-Keep in mind that the AIP Diet is a phased elimination diet and should be prescribed and monitored by an experienced healthcare provider.
+Keep in mind that the AIP diet is a phased elimination diet and should be prescribed and monitored by an experienced healthcare professional.

 Consider avoiding dairy

-Lactose intolerance is very common among people with Hashimoto’s disease (
+Lactose intolerance is very common among people with Hashimoto’s thyroiditis (

 If you suspect lactose intolerance, cutting out dairy may aid digestive issues, as well as thyroid function and medication absorption.
 Keep in mind that this strategy may not work for everyone, as some people with Hashimoto’s tolerate dairy perfectly well.